Module checking of pushdown multi-agent systems: Preliminaries

 A \emph{state formula} is a formula where each temporal modality is in the scope of a strategic quantifier.
-A \emph{basic formula} is a state formula of the form $\Exists{A} \varphi$.
 The logic $\ATL$ is the fragment of $\ATLStar$ where each temporal modality is immediately preceded by a strategic quantifier.
+Formally, the set of $\ATL$ formulas are defined by the following grammar:

 Note that \CTLStar\ (resp., \CTL) corresponds to the fragment of $\ATLStar$ (resp., $\ATL$), where only the strategic modalities $\Exists{\Agents}$ and $\Exists{\emptyset}$ (equivalent to the existential and universal path quantifiers $\E$ and $\A$, respectively) are allowed.

 Given a \CGS\ $\GS$ with labeling $\Lab$ and a play $\pi$ of $\GS$, the satisfaction relation $\GS,\pi \models \varphi$ for $\ATLStar$ is defined as follows (Boolean connectives are treated as usual): For a state $s$ of $\GS$, $\GS,s \models \varphi$ if there is a play $\pi$ starting from $s$ such that $\GS,\pi \models \varphi$.
 Note that if $\varphi$ is a state formula, then for all plays $\pi$ and $\pi'$ from $s$, $\GS,\pi \models \varphi$ iff $\GS,\pi' \models \varphi$. $\GS$ is a model of $\varphi$, denoted $\GS\models \varphi$, if for the initial state $s_0$, $\GS,s_0 \models \varphi$.
 Note that $\GS\models \varphi$ iff $\Unw(\GS)\models \varphi$.